-NOTE: If harvester is equipped with rock cushion struts, be sure that the rock cushion is tensioned to 4.5 inches (11.4 cm]).
+NOTE: If harvester is equipped with rock cushion struts, be sure that the rock cushion is tensioned to 4.5 inches (114 mm]).
 If the rock cushion is not tensioned properly it will affect pinch point position.
 Also, it may decrease performance of the rock cushion.